Time Required

 Body Position

 For this practice, it's especially important that we find a comfortable position.
-This will be easiest lying down or seated.
+This may be easiest lying down or seated.

 To help us focus and gain some initial stability, let's bring our attention and awareness to the breath at the belly.
 Inhale, noticing sensations of breath.
 Exhale, noticing sensations of breath, as the belly rises and falls.